National Ecological Observatory Network: History

 NEON was initially conceived in 2000, with a preliminary plan being developed in 2006.
 The National Science Foundation, the National Science Board and Congress approved funding for NEON in 2011.
+The program was fully operational in 2019.

 Beginning in 2011, NEON, Inc., the entity in charge of initially running the NEON project, was audited by the Defense Contract Audit Agency on behalf of the National Science Foundation Office of the Inspector General.
 Auditor-in-Charge J. Kirk McGill determined that NEON, Inc. had poor control over taxpayer funds and could easily go over budget with little or no warning.
 He also found that NEON, Inc. had spent taxpayer funds on illegal expenditures including alcohol, lobbying, parties, and luxury travel.
-When McGill's findings were not addressed by senior DCAA management, he disclosed the matter directly to Congress.
+When McGill's findings were not addressed, he disclosed the matter directly to Congress.
+Hearings were held in 2014 and 2015.
+The House Committee on Science, Space, and Technology ultimately substantiated McGill's allegations, and NEON, Inc., was dismissed from the project.

-On December 3, 2014 a hearing on the matter was held before the United States House Committee on Science, Space and Technology.
-A second hearing was held on February 3, 2015.
-In April 2015 the Office of Management and Budget ordered all departments and agencies not to use "management fees" to pay for illegal expenditures.
-On September 18, 2015, a third hearing was held.
-The Committee ultimately substantiated McGill's allegations towards NEON, Inc. and on December 11, 2015, NEON, Inc. was fired from the project.
 This represents one of the largest Federal agreement terminations for cause in history.
-The NSF chose Battelle in March 2016 to complete the construction of the Observatory in place of NEON, Inc.
+The NSF chose Battelle to complete the construction of the observatory.

-The program was fully operational in 2019.

 Layout

-NEON has categorized five types of measurement systems: the Airborne Observation Platform (AOP), Aquatic Instrument System (AIS), Aquatic Observation System (AOS), Terrestrial Instrument System (TIS), and Terrestrial Observation System (TOS).
+NEON has categorized five types of measurement systems: the Airborne Observation Platform, Aquatic Instrument System, Aquatic Observation System, Terrestrial Instrument System, and Terrestrial Observation System.